 Photo-chemical etching (PCE) is now seen throughout industry as the gold standard when the demand is for geometrically complex, feature-rich, highly precise, and innovative metal parts and components.

-But OEMs also need to be aware that there are different qualities of PCE available as well, and the question needs to be asked, “If you have decided to use PCE, why not use the best?”
+But OEMs also need to be aware that there are different qualities of PCE available as well, and the question needs to be asked, “If you have decided to use PCE, why not contact the best photo-chemical etching company?”
 By the best, what we mean is the process that can attain the highest tolerances repeatably for high volumes of intricate metal parts and components.

 This is where micrometal GmbH (incorporating Etchform and HP Etch) has been focusing its attention for many years, and the company has developed unique and proprietary refinements to the PCE process that out-rivals competitors in terms of control, accuracy, repeatability, speed, and cost, while at the same time producing parts with no stress-related material degradation or burrs.

 Traditional PCE not only copes well with difficult geometries, it also allows design engineers enormous flexibility, facilitating the adjustment of designs right up to the point of manufacture due to the use of digital film or glass tooling.
 Such tooling is hugely less expensive and much faster to produce and alter than the hard steel tools, making the process ideal for prototyping (as well as low, medium, and high volume runs).

 Also, as the tooling is transferred to metal through a contact printing process, there is no tool wear ensuring that the first part produced is identical to the last.
 PCE is also unaffected by the level of tool complexity, and it makes no difference in terms of costs or lead-time how complex the geometry of the part is and therefore the complexity of the digital film or glass tooling.